.

 Continue reading Am I Sheltering My Child Too Much?

 Well it is that time of year once more.
-Are you all diving into purchasing your new school year curriculum and A New School Year
+Are you all diving into purchasing your new school year curriculum and supplies?
+Yea, I got mine purchased about a month ago.
+Well at least the major part of it.
+Just picking up little supplies here and there.
+New erasers, you know the fun ones, paper

 I won a $50.00 gift certificate about a year ago from FISH FM and I have never used it.
 Tells you I need to take more time for me now and then.
 Well, with my birthday coming up on May 9th and a few re-vamps of my mind about so much needed Mommy time, I decided